vivaxgen/MicroHaps/README.md

 ## Tutorial: How does the Menzies MicroHap pipeline work and what is it doing?
 COMING SOON

-## Installation on local devices and private servers (Skip this if using ADA)
+## Installation on local devices and private servers (skip this step if using ADA)
 First create a tools directory to keep track of all software and repositories used by this pipeline.
 ```
 mkdir tools